 Mr. Barr is the Chief Investment Officer for PenderFund Capital Management, setting the direction for Pender’s overall value-based investment strategy.
 He is also the Portfolio Manager for the Pender Small Cap Opportunities Fund and the Pender Value Fund.

 Mr. Barr has over 15 years of investment experience.
-From 2000 he worked in venture capital, which gives him a unique background to investing capital.
+From 2000 he worked in private equity, which gives him a unique background to investing capital.
 At the end of 2007 he became a partner at PenderFund Capital Management and was appointed Chief Investment Officer with the objective of launching Pender’s mutual fund business.
 He is Portfolio Manager of the Pender Small Cap Opportunities Fund, launched in June 2009, and the Pender Value Fund, launched in July 2013.

 Mr. Barr holds a Bachelor of Science degree from the University of British Columbia and an MBA from the Schulich School of Business.
 He earned his Chartered Financial Analyst (CFA) designation in 2003 and is an active member of the Vancouver chapter.
 He is a past President of CFA Vancouver having also served on its Board of Directors for four years.